mkiol/dsnote/README.md

 ## Building from sources

-### Linux
+### Linux, a direct build (not recommended)

+Speech Note has many build-time and run-time dependencies.
+This includes shared and static libraries, 3rd-party executables, Python and Perl scripts.
+Because of these complexity, the recommended way to build is to use Flatpak tool-chain (Flatpak manifest file and `flatpak-builder`).
+If you want to make a direct build (i.e. without flatpak) it is also possible but definitly more complicated.

-Following tools/libraries are required for building (example of packages for Ubuntu 22.04):
+Following tools/libraries are required for building (example of packages for Ubuntu 22.04, not likely a complete list):
 `build-essential` `cmake` `git` `autoconf` `qtbase5-dev` `qtdeclarative5-dev`
 `qtmultimedia5-dev` `qtquickcontrols2-5-dev` `python3-dev` `zlib1g-dev` `libtool`
 `libboost-all-dev`.